2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-We have now demonstrated, via \cref{eq:gauge-higgs-mapping}, how to map a general pyrochlore spin model to a (frustrated) 2-form gauge-Higgs model.
-Let us therefore consider perturbing the classical spin vorticity Hamiltonian, \cref{eq:H_vort_wp}, with various possible symmetry-allowed nearest-neighbor interactions~\cite{rauFrustratedQuantumRareEarth2019} (of which \cref{eq:H_QSV} is only one possibility).
-Consider a Hamiltonian of the form\footnote{This Hamiltonian, sans the $J_{z\pm}$ term, is appropriate to describe the dipolar-octupolar pyrochlore rare earth compounds~\cite{rauFrustratedQuantumRareEarth2019}.}
+We have demonstrated, via \cref{eq:gauge-higgs-mapping}, how to map spin operators to gauge-invariant operators of a 2-form gauge-Higgs model.
+In principle this map turns any spin Hamiltonian into a frustrated (``odd'') 2-form gauge-Higgs Hamiltonian, for which one must then add an $E^2$ term and take the strong coupling limit to recover the physical Hilbert space.
+Such a map will only be particularly useful near the classically degenerate point, otherwise it will map somewhere deep in a confined or Higgsed phase of the gauge theory.
+Let us therefore consider perturbing the classical spin vorticity Hamiltonian, \cref{eq:H_vort_wp}, with the various possible symmetry-allowed nearest-neighbor interactions~\cite{rauFrustratedQuantumRareEarth2019} (of which \cref{eq:H_QSV} is only one possibility).
+Consider a spin Hamiltonian of a more generic form than Eq.~\eqref{eq:H_QSV}~\footnote{This Hamiltonian, without the $J_{yz}$ interaction (contained in the $J_{z\pm}$ term) is appropriate to describe the rare-earth pyrochlore compounds with dipolar-octupolar doublets~\cite{rauFrustratedQuantumRareEarth2019}.
+For pseudo-spin-1/2 and non-Kramers doublets, additional bond-dependent phase factors would have to be included~\cite{rauFrustratedQuantumRareEarth2019}. }

 The map \cref{eq:gauge-higgs-mapping} converts this Hamiltonian into a 2-form gauge-Higgs model, i.e. a collection of gauge-invariant operators which insert or remove fluxes and create or destroy strings.
-We now discuss how these terms act to create and transport the string excitations.
+We now discuss how these terms act to create and transport (``hop'') the string excitations.

 First note that, by the 2-form Gauss law~\cref{eq:1-form-gauss-spins}, the unperturbed spin vorticity Hamiltonian maps to